Author: A/Prof Amanda Oakley, Dermatologist, Hamilton New Zealand. Reviewed and updated 18 February 2014.

 ||Signs on the skin

 Meningococcal meningitis and meningococcemia is often suspected from the history and physical examination.
 Blood culture and/or lumbar puncture are used to confirm diagnosis.
-A lumbar puncture involves putting a needle in the lower back to obtain some spinal fluid.
-An increased number of white cells are seen under the microscope.
+A lumbar puncture involves putting a needle in the lower back to obtain some cerebrospinal fluid (CSF).
+An increased number of white cells are seen under the microscope, with meningitis confirmed when the leukocyte count in the CSF is > 5 cells/µL (bacterial meningitis often has >1000 cells/µL, with neutrophilic predominance).
+Microscopy (a Gram stain showing Gram-positive cocci), culture and polymerase chain reaction (PCR) for meningococcus will confirm the diagnosis.

 Early recognition of meningococcal infection is critical as meningococcemia spreads so quickly that within hours of symptoms appearing, a patient may rapidly die.
 Patients may initially just have a rash and not be particularly unwell.
 Meningococcemia can kill more rapidly than any other infectious disease.
 Patients with either meningococcemia or meningococcal meningitis must be hospitalised and treatment with antibiotics and supportive care instituted immediately.
 Many patients are admitted to an intensive care unit.